GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.67.24

+Fixed bug that caused HTML password notification email messages to be displayed in raw form.

 ### 6.67.23

 Use local copy of `googleapiclient` to remove static discovery documents to improve performance.